 The single Darlington circuit could use more gain for detecting weaker sources, but simply adding another transistor exacerbates the temperature drift problem.
 By building a differential amplifier with one side not connected, a temperature-compensated circuit results:

 Additionally, a 100k potentiometer was connected across the battery and the wiper was connected through a 1 megohm resistor to the base of the Darlington that was originally not connected.
 This potentiometer becomes an effective zero control.
-The picture to the right shows the reading produced by a 2% thoriated tungsten welding rod inserted into the chamber such that it rests on the new internal wire shelf.
+The picture to the right shows the reading produced by a 2% thoriated tungsten welding rod inserted into the chamber.
 The meter was zeroed with the new potentiometer before inserting the rod.
 The reading climbs quickly to over half-scale and drops slowly back to zero when the rod is removed.

 Before leaving the darlington transistor approach behind, here are a couple of projects purely for entertainment value: